Esri/arcgis-runtime-samples-android/java/set-initial-map-area/README.md

 ## How to use the sample

-As application is loading, initial view point is set and map view opens at the given location.
+As the application is loading, the initial view point is set and the map view opens at the given location.

 ## How it works